Louis Henry Turner

 Life after the war

-Louis Turner married Doris Mabel Warr at Hammersmith, London, in the first quarter of 1917.
-His name is recorded on the London Electoral registers 1832-1965, his address at 161 Mortimer Road Willesden.
-In the 1939 population register, Louis Henry Turner, born 6th July 1879, a gent’s clothier and salesman, lived at 161 Mochmor Road, Willesden.
-With him were his wife Doris Mabel, born 7th August 1896, and daughters Enid Adams (b.26th February, 1919) and Gladys Wilding (b.13th October, 1921).
+Louis Turner is recorded on the London Electoral registers 1832-1965, his address at 161 Mortimer Road Willesden.
+In the 1939 population register, Louis Henry Turner, born 6th July 1879, a gent’s clothier and salesman, lived at 161 Mochmor (a spelling error and should be read as Mortimer) Road, Willesden.
+With him were his wife Doris Mabel, born 7th August 1896, and daughters Enid, Gladys, Marcia, Patricia and son Norman.

 Acknowledgements: